A Complete Printable Packing List cover

 What to Pack for an Alaskan Cruise: Cabin Must-Haves

-I didn’t believe others when I read that cabin walls on most cruise lines are magnetic, but I bought these just in case.
+I didn’t believe others when I read that cabin walls on most cruise lines are magnetic, but I bought magnetic hooks just in case.
 I’m glad I did.

 Cruise cabins are not very large, so being organized in a small space goes a long way in keeping the room livable.